-5. Tax Deductible Deductions

-(Paragraph 2(4), Fourth Schedule)
+5. Tax Deductible Deductions (Paragraph 2(4), Fourth Schedule)

-5.1 Employee Pension Fund and Retirement Annuity Contributions (also Section 11(k) and Section 11(n))
+5.1 Employee contribution towards retirement funds (also see Section 11(k))

-Pension and retirement annuity contributions have tax deductible limits that must be applied by the employer.
+From March 2016, any employee contributions towards a retirement fund (pension, provident and retirement annuity) are tax deductible, subject to a limit which must be applied by the employer.
+Previously, contributions towards a provident fund were not tax deductible.
 The employee may contribute more than these limits, but he will only receive the tax benefit up to the statutory limit.
 Any contributions made by the employee in excess of the limits will reduce the taxable value of any lump sum paid in future.